DariosKrimsKrams/hashtag-buddy-backend/README.md

 # Instaq
-Find the most relevant Instagram Hashtags.
+Hashtag Buddy help you to find the most relevant Instagram Hashtags! :)

-  * Started developing at Cloud Solution Hackathon Hamburg 24.03. + 25.03.2018
-  * First friends test on 2018-05
-  * First user test on 2018-07-31
-  * Crawler running 24/7 local 2018-10-07

 ## Deployment
 Run docker from Solution directory with command `docker-compose up` or use one of the other docker commands: